General Conditions for Vehicles:

 - Hand in the information requested completed and on time.

-- Ask committee members for guidance or advice on any Blessing of the Fleet matters.
+- Committee members are available for guidance on Blessing of the Fleet matters.

-- Blessing of the Fleet Ball and Parade can be hard work but the outcomes are very satisfying and rewarding.
+- Blessing of the Fleet can be hard work but the outcomes are rewarding.

 - Have fun!